Prostate Cancer

 Prostate cancer usually originates from the glandular cells and therefore belongs to the group of so-called adenocarcinomas.
 If the prostate enlargement is due to cancer, treatment depends to a large extent on the biological properties of the diagnosed tumour, whether it is benign or malignant, and whether metastasis has already occurred.
 The tissue samples collected will indicate this.

-The more precise the tissue samples are, the better it is to select the appropriate treatment or therapeutic options, so UROMED supports targeted sampling and thus targeted diagnostics with the »CORAZOR®« biopsy system.
+The more precise these tissue samples are, the better the appropriate treatment or therapy option can be selected.
+Therefore, UROMED supports targeted sampling and thus targeted diagnostics with the CORAZOR® biopsy products.